mbagherian/No-Rank-Tensor-Decomposition/README.md

-# No-rank Tensor Decomposition Using Metric Learning
+# No-rank Tensor Decomposition via Metric Learning

 Official implementation of "No-rank Tensor Decomposition Using Metric Learning" by Maryam Bagherian.
 This repository contains the code for tensor decomposition framework that replaces traditional reconstruction objectives with discriminative, similarity-based optimization using metric learning.